-4.32 Departments should note that all income lines are checked to ensure they do not show positive figures and payment lines are checked to ensure they do not show negative figures.
+4.33 Departments should note that all income lines are checked to ensure they do not show positive figures and payment lines are checked to ensure they do not show negative figures.
 Returns showing this pattern in the total column will be returned to departments for correction.
 This CED check is not applied to individual monthly profiled amounts.
+If however there is a valid reason for reporting what initially seems an error, this should be provided and explained in the email accompanying the return.